Informatievlaanderen/VSDS-Tech-Docs/docs/_introduction/LDES_server.md

 During the ACM/IDM Standard integration process, you will work alongside the ACM/IDM integration team of the Flemish government to follow the standard connection procedure.
 One of our analysts will guide you through this process via an integration file, where agreements and requirements are documented.
 This procedure is followed for both new files and modifications to existing files.

-For more information, you can find it [here](https://www.vlaanderen.be/acm-idm-standaard-aansluitingsproces)
+You can find [here](https://www.vlaanderen.be/acm-idm-standaard-aansluitingsproces) more information.

 ### OpenAPI swagger UI